 Questions Of Law

-Following the Beatitudes (which we talked about last week), Jesus describes people who follow Him as salt and light.
-All the attributes described earlier are meant to be visible in His people, showing the world good works that will cause them to “glorify your Father who is in heaven” (Mat.
+Following the Beatitudes (which we talked about last week), Jesus described people who follow Him as salt and light.
+All the attributes listed earlier are meant to be visible in His people, showing the world good works that will cause them to “glorify your Father who is in heaven” (Mat.
 5:16, WEB).
-Jesus then makes a statement about how His teachings relate to the Old Testament Law and Prophets.
+Jesus then made a statement about how His teachings relate to the Old Testament Law and Prophets.
 People often like to take Paul out of context and say Christians today have nothing to do with the Law, but that’s not what Jesus (or Paul, for that matter) taught.

 The Greek word translated “fulfill” here means to fill to the fullest extent (G4137, pleroo).
 In other words, Christ’s coming crammed the law full of its intended meaning.
 Thayer’s dictionary says the word means “to cause God’s will (as made known in the law) to be obeyed as it should be and God’s promises (given through the prophets) to receive fulfillment.”

 Clearly, Jesus still intends His followers to keep the commandments.
 Not only that, He tells them they have to do it better than the most legalistic religious leaders of their day.
-How on earth are they, or we, supposed to do that?
+How on earth were they supposed to do that?
+And how are we supposed to do that today?

 Letter v.
 Spirit